 In short, apartments can still be a good investment as they are able to offer a cost-effective, low-maintenance investment that delivers both rental yield and capital growth.

-Adding Value to an Apartment to Create Equity
+How Can Investors Add Value to an Apartment and Create Equity?

 Common value-adding strategies include:

 - Modernising kitchens and bathrooms: These two areas drive buyer and tenant impressions.
-Even small updates—new tapware, benchtops, or cabinet doors—can dramatically improve perceived value.
+Even small updates, such as new tapware, benchtops, or cabinet doors, can dramatically improve perceived value.

 - Upgrading flooring and paint: Replacing worn carpets with timber-look flooring or giving walls a fresh neutral coat instantly lifts the space.